 Hair vs Fur

+Understanding the difference between hair and fur gives us the opportunity to use the two terms appropriately in English language.
+At least once in life difference between hair and fur must have become a problem to you.
 Ever wondered why people refer to hair on the bodies of their dogs and cats as furs and switch to hair when they talk about their own?
 There must be some difference between hair on human body and hair on the body of primates as there would not have been two words for the same thing.
 Surprisingly, animals and mammals that do not have fur are called hairless and not furless.
 For example, whale is a mammal that is hairless.
-And apes that are closest to us humans are very hairy while we have hair mostly on our head and a small part of our face.
+Additionally, apes that are closest to us humans are very hairy while we have hair mostly on our head and a small part of our face.
 Let us find out the difference between hair and fur.

 • Hair refers to hair on the body, head and face of human beings whereas fur is hair that is thick and in the form of coat on the body of mammals.